lammps/lammps/doc/src/Developer_par_long.rst

-- LAMMPS implements a ``GridComm`` class which overlays the simulation domain with a regular grid, partitions it across processors in a manner consistent with processor sub-domains, and provides methods for forward and reverse communication of owned and ghost grid point values.
+- LAMMPS implements a ``GridComm`` class which overlays the simulation domain with a regular grid, partitions it across processors in a manner consistent with processor subdomains, and provides methods for forward and reverse communication of owned and ghost grid point values.
 It is used for PPPM as an FFT grid (as outlined above) and also for the MSM algorithm which uses a cascade of grid sizes from